Shuttle Endeavour sets off for California museum

 Endeavour's cross-country piggyback flight had been due to begin on Monday, but a cold front moving over Texas and into the Gulf of Mexico delayed its departure for two days.

-As the sun rose over the oceanside spaceport in Florida, the shuttle carrier jet took off through partly cloudy, pink-tinged skies and headed south for a farewell pass over the neighbouring beachside communities.
+As the sun rose over the oceanside spaceport in Florida, the shuttle carrier jet took off through partly cloudy, pink-tinged skies and headed south for a farewell pass over the neighboring beachside communities.

-The duo circled back around to the Kennedy Space Centre to give workers and guests gathered at the runway a final glimpse of a shuttle in the sky.
+The duo circled back around to the Kennedy Space Center to give workers and guests gathered at the runway a final glimpse of a shuttle in the sky.

-Additional low flyovers past NASA centres in Mississippi, Louisiana and Texas are planned, weather permitting, before the 747 lands at Ellington Field near the Johnson Space Centre in Houston for the night.
+Additional low flyovers past NASA centers in Mississippi, Louisiana and Texas are planned, weather permitting, before the 747 lands at Ellington Field near the Johnson Space Center in Houston for the night.

-On Friday Endeavour will be flown to northern California to pass by NASA's Ames Research Centre at Moffett Field and landmarks in and around San Francisco, Sacramento and other cities.
+On Friday Endeavour will be flown to northern California to pass by NASA's Ames Research Center at Moffett Field and landmarks in and around San Francisco, Sacramento and other cities.

 The final leg of the journey will take Endeavour on a tour over Los Angeles before the 747 jet touches down at Los Angeles International Airport around 11 a.m.
 PDT (2 p.m.
 EDT/1800 GMT).

-The shuttle will be taken off the carrier jet and moved to a United Airlines hangar to be prepared for transport next month to the California Science Centre, about 12 miles (19 km) from the airport.
+The shuttle will be taken off the carrier jet and moved to a United Airlines hangar to be prepared for transport next month to the California Science Center, about 12 miles from the airport.

-The California Science Centre plans to plant 1,000 new trees to replace those taken down for Endeavour's road trip.
+The California Science Center plans to plant 1,000 new trees to replace those taken down for Endeavour's road trip.
 The shuttle is due to go on display on October 30.

 (Editing by Jane Sutton and Xavier Briand)